mredenti/ModernCMake/slides/episodes/basic_steps.md

     CMake also comes to our aid in helping us not have to deal with the platform differences of the build tool.
 The cmake --build option directs CMake to invoke the appropriate build tool for us, which allows us to specify the whole build something like this:
 -->

+\centering Once the project files have been generated, we direct CMake to invoke the appropriate build tool.

+\vspace{.5cm}

 ```{.bash style=bashstyle}
 $ cmake --build ./build
 [ 50%] Building CXX object CMakeFiles/hello_world.dir/hello.cpp.o